-(1) Private developments

-- a.
-Side slopes Wet or dry ponds.
-Stormwater basins designed to collect more than two (2) feet of water must contain side slopes that are not steeper than 4:1 (horizontal to vertical) out to a depth of two feet below the control elevation unless fenced to restrict public access. - b.
-Fencing Per engineer of record - c.
-Stabilization Per engineer of record - d.
-Maintenance access Per engineer of record a.
-Side slopes

-(2) Public developments -

-- 1. Wet ponds When unfenced, side slopes shall not be steeper than 4:1 (horizontal to vertical) out to a depth of two (2) feet below the control elevation.
-When fenced, side slopes shall not be steeper than 3:1 out to a depth of two feet below the control elevation. - 2.
-Dry ponds Side slopes may not be steeper than 3:1, and must be fenced when steeper than 4:1 (horizontal to vertical). - b.
-Fencing The required fence shall be six (6) feet high chain link meeting County technical specifications1 and be installed along the perimeter of the pond parcel.
-Privacy fencing, or other fencing, may be used to supplement screening to the chain link fence provided it is located within a private fence easement and offset by a minimum of five (5) feet from the chain link fence for maintenance.
+1 2 3 4 5 6 7 8 9 (1) Private developments a.
+Side slopes - Wet or dry ponds.
+Stormwater basins designed to collect more than two (2) feet of water must contain side slopes that are not steeper than 4:1 (horizontal to vertical) out to a depth of two feet below the control elevation unless fenced to restrict public access. b.
+Fencing - Per engineer of record c.
+Stabilization - Per engineer of record d.
+Maintenance access - Per engineer of record 10 11 12 13 14 15 16 17 18 19 20 21 (2) Public developments - a.
+Side slopes 1.
+Wet ponds - When unfenced, side slopes shall not be steeper than 4:1 (horizontal to vertical) out to a depth of two (2) feet below the control elevation.
+When fenced, side slopes shall not be steeper than 3:1 out to a depth of two feet below the control elevation.
+2. Dry ponds - Side slopes may not be steeper than 3:1, and must be fenced when steeper than 4:1 (horizontal to vertical). b.
+Fencing - The required fence shall be six (6) feet high chain link meeting County technical specifications1 and be installed along the perimeter of the pond parcel.
+Privacy fencing, or other fencing, may be used to supplement screening to the chain link fence provided it is located within a private fence 22 23 24 25 26 27 28 29 30 31 32 easement and offset by a minimum of five (5) feet from the chain link fence for maintenance. c.
+Stabilization Wet ponds - Wet ponds shall be stabilized in solid sod above the permanent pool elevation, unless stabilization is obtained through incorporation of littoral plantings.
+Dry Ponds - Side slopes shall be solid sod from the bottom to three (3) feet beyond the top of bank. a.
+Maintenance access - Required (See requirements for maintenance access, this section).
+33 34 35 chnical%20Specifications_02-01-15.pdf 36 37 All conveyance systems shall be designed to convey the runoff from a 25 year critical 38 (a) Curb & Gutter Systems 39 9 These systems shall be designed to convey runoff without exceeding the following: 40 41 42 For Local Residential Roads, the maximum allowable spread shall not overtop the top of curb and the flow spread should not exceed to the crown of the roadway.
+43 44 45 2.
+For two lane Collector Roads, the maximum allowable spread shall not overtop the top of curb and the flow spread must leave one lane of free of water in one direction.

-c.
-Stabilization

-- Wet ponds Wet ponds shall be stabilized in solid sod above the permanent pool elevation, unless stabilization is obtained through incorporation of littoral plantings. - 2.
-Dry Ponds Side slopes shall be solid sod from the bottom to three (3) feet beyond the top of bank. - a.
-Maintenance access Required (See requirements for maintenance access, this section).